MariammBello/terraform-webapp/README.md

 - SSH Key Pair: Create a key pair to SSH into the EC2 instance.
 Use ssh-keygen to generate the keys: ```ssh-keygen -t rsa -b 2048 -f mariamhostspace```.
 This generates private and public key for SSH.
 - Replace ssh key information in terraform main.tf
 - Once all the requirements are made, and you decide to clone this repo, replace the index.html, style.css and script.js to your preffered files.
-- To Deploy the webpage please see deployment instructions at the end of the documentation
+- To Deploy the webpage please see deployment instructions at the end of the documentation.
-- After deplpoyment, don't forget to run ```terraform destroy``` to stop all resources and save cost.
-This means the website will be shut down

-For now, you may go through the setup instructions to understand the nitty gritty of the repository and code base
+Lets go!

 # HTML Page Deployment
 This is done within a terraform code (main.tf) to enable automation and reproducibility of assignment.